 Italy is known for some of the world’s most iconic travel destinations.
 And depending on who you ask, the Amalfi Coast might just top the list.
 This 30-mile stretch in Southern Italy faces the Mediterranean Sea, and boasts a dreamy collection of easy-going seaside hamlets, dramatic cliff-top villages, and nearly 100 beaches.
-Here, luxury and glamor are beautifully complemented with rugged, rustic simplicity for that exciting dose of la dolce vita, and the best things to do on the Amalfi Coast include a little bit of both.
+Here, luxury and glamor are beautifully complemented with rugged, rustic simplicity for that exciting dose of la dolce vita.
+All the best things to do on the Amalfi Coast include a little bit of both.

 As Go Ahead traveler Rhonda put it, “Just when you thought you could not see anything more beautiful, around the corner was something more beautiful to behold.”
 Here’s how to spend 48 hours on the Amalfi Coast.

 Just west of the city of Salerno, Vietri sul Mare is a modest village that receives fewer travelers than other towns in the region.
-But a visit there to shop in its countless ceramics stores is one of the best things to do on the Amalfi Coast (and could be a perfect way to spend a free day during our trip to Puglia & Southern Italy). ere, ceramics are an artistic expression, and you can find just about anything you could want at Ceramica Artistica Solimene.
+But a visit there to shop in its countless ceramics stores is one of the best things to do on the Amalfi Coast (and could be a perfect way to spend a free day during our trip to Puglia & Southern Italy).
+Here, ceramics are an artistic expression, and you can find just about anything you could want at Ceramica Artistica Solimene.
 This is the most famous destination for everything from beach-inspired dining sets to decorative sculptures.
 If you can dream it, they can make it (using centuries-old techniques, no less).

 So important is ceramics to the village that there is a museum dedicated to the craft.
 Inside Villa Guariglia, peruse hundreds of beautifully painted pieces at the Raito Ceramics Museum.